MileHacker Logo

 Youjiang Sour Soup Fish 右江酸汤鱼

-Fish that live in freshwater cooked in a tangy, spicy broth.
-The broth gets its sourness from pickled edible plants and chilies for heat.
+Fish that live in freshwater made in a tangy, spicy broth.
+The broth gets its sourness from pickled edible plants and chilies for high temperatures.
 This mirrors the region's sour-spicy flavor profile.

 Look for it in local restaurants specializing in Guangxi cuisine.